evgenyneu/ai_teaches_me_ml/README.md

 This is my logbook from my interactive lessons where ChatGPT teaches me ML

 The logs from each day are located in year/month/day directories.
-The directories have 'a' prefix, because Python does not run directories that are just numbers for its modules.
+The directories have 'a' prefix, because Python does not like directories that are just numbers for its modules.

 ## Python setup